danielbeeke/rhythmmeister/README.md

 }
 ```

-You can use font-preset: paragraphs;
+Now you can use font-preset: paragraphs; in your css.
 This will set the line height, all the font properties and fix the top padding so the text is put on the vertical grid.

-If you can add a border to the text it is subtracted from the padding top.
+If you add a border to the text it is subtracted from the padding top.
 Also if after the subtraction the padding is negative it is fixed.

 Now you can use the unit __rs__.
 This is row size * given value.